krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 <p align="center"> Figure 7-17 &nbsp; Example of searching for a node in a binary search tree </p>

-The search operation in a binary search tree works on the same principle as the binary search algorithm, eliminating half of the possibilities in each round.
+The search operation in a binary search tree works on the same principle as the binary search algorithm, eliminating half of the cases in each round.
 The number of loops is at most the height of the binary tree.
 When the binary tree is balanced, it uses $O(\log n)$ time.
-Example code is as follows:
+The example code is as follows:

 === "Python"